Mike Slinn

 The best price that I could find was at dell.com.

-The Kasa Wi-Fi Smart Plug Mini only supports 2.4GHz networks.
+The Kasa Wi-Fi Smart Plug Mini only supports 2.4 GHz networks.

 These instructions look nothing like what Google Assistant shows:

-I had to fool around quite a bit before I could add the Kasa to Google Assistant.
+I had to fool around quite a bit before I could add Kasa devices to Google Assistant.
 I suspect the details vary a lot every few months, as Google modifies the software without notice or explanation.
 The instructions in the video and on the webpages are completely useless.

-I purchased two 4-packs, for a total of 8 voice-controlled A/C outlets for $80 CDN, plus tax.
+I purchased two 4-packs for a total of 8 voice-controlled A/C outlets for $80 CDN, plus tax.
 I also purchased 4 six-outlet A/C strips from the local dollar store for $4 CDN each, yielding a total of 24 outlets. $10 per Kasa outlet, amortized across a $4 six-outlet strip, means each switched A/C outlet on a strip costs about $2 plus tax when fully utilized.

 Kasa Setup